ChatGPT vs Claude at trading: the live head-to-head

 Frequently asked questions

-It changes week to week — which is exactly why we run it live rather than guessing.
-The current standings for both the crypto and stock desks are on the weekly scoreboard.
+- It changes week to week — which is exactly why we run it live rather than guessing.
+The current standings for the stock desk are on the weekly scoreboard.

-That's the open question this experiment is built to answer transparently.
-The proven strategy library trades alongside both AIs as a benchmark, so you can see whether either model can beat the classic mechanical strategies — week by week, in the open.
+- That's the open question this experiment is built to answer transparently.
+The classic strategy library trades alongside both AIs as a benchmark, so you can see whether either model can beat the classic mechanical strategies — week by week, in the open.

-Each model composes proven strategy families into its own "genome," then rewrites that genome every day based on what actually happened in its closed trades.
+- Each model composes classic strategy families into its own "playbook," then rewrites that playbook every day based on what actually happened in its closed trades.